How Payments Are Applied

 See the answers below to common questions about how payments are applied to student loan accounts.

-How is each payment applied to multiple loans in my account?
+How is each payment applied to loans?

 Income-Based Repayment Plan